Surgery, sedation, and procedure planning

 Short answers for patients

-Why do GLP-1 medicines matter for anesthesia?
+Why are GLP-1 medicines discussed before anesthesia?

 Do non-GLP peptides matter before a procedure?